adrocodes/bevy_mouse_position/README.md

 This plugin simple wraps the [Cookbook](https://bevy-cheatbook.github.io/cookbook/cursor2world.html) example to do the same thing.
 You can easily just copy and paste that example to your project if you wanted to.

+Something to keep in mind, `x:0, y:0` will be the center of your window.

 ---

 ## Install - cargo.toml